Introduction

 1. Translation: The primary task of l10n is translating all user-visible content, including text strings, labels, and messages, into the target language.
 JavaScript frameworks like React and Angular offer libraries for handling translations.

 2. Date and Time Formatting: Localized applications should present dates and times in the format familiar to users in the target region.
-JavaScript’s Intl.DateTimeFormat
+JavaScript’s Intl.DateTimeFormat helps with this.

 3. Number and Currency Formatting: Different regions use distinct formats for numbers and currencies.
-JavaScript’s Intl.NumberFormat
+JavaScript’s Intl.NumberFormat allows you to format these values correctly.

 4. Cultural Adaptations: Adapting visual elements, such as images, colors, and layouts, to align with the cultural norms and preferences of the target audience.